-Gradescope is an assessment tool which has been used for summer 2021 exams in a limited number of subjects.
+Gradescope is an assessment tool which has been used since 2021 for exams and coursework in a limited number of subjects.

-Most Gradescope exams in 2021 are of the ‘Homework / Problem Set’ type – students generally write their answers by hand on paper, then scan their work and upload it to Gradescope.
+Most Gradescope exams are of the ‘Homework / Problem Set’ type – students generally write their answers by hand on paper, then scan their work and upload it to Gradescope.

-A handful were set up as ‘Online Assignments’ – these can contain multiple choice questions, but also some questions where students need to submit a file (which often would be a scanned copy of handwritten work).
+A handful have been set up as ‘Online Assignments’ – these can contain multiple choice questions, but also some questions where students need to submit a file (which often would be a scanned copy of handwritten work).

 Except in the School of Biological Sciences, all Gradescope exams were set up as timed assessments (exam available for 23 hours, but must be completed within a set time, say 3 hours, once started).